swiftlang/swift-evolution/proposals/0244-opaque-result-types.md

 }
 ```

 Associated types provide a better way to model the same problem, and the requirements can then be satisfied by a function that produces an opaque result type.
+(There might be an interesting shorthand feature here, where using `some` in a protocol requirement implicitly introduces an associated type, but we leave that for future language design to explore.)

 Similarly to the restriction on protocols, opaque result types cannot be used for a non-`final` declaration within a class: